zombieCraig/DartRPG/memory-bank/activeContext.md

 - Created character and location reference system with @ and # syntax
 - Implemented autocompletion for character and location references
 - Added image embedding support
-- Implemented keyboard shortcuts for common actions (Ctrl+M for Move, Ctrl+O for Oracle)
+- Implemented keyboard shortcuts for common actions (Ctrl+M for Move, Ctrl+O for Oracle, Ctrl+Q for Quests)

 ### Character Model Improvements
 - Added handle/short name property to Character model